 To achieve your objectives, the flow rate and pore size of the geotextile must be considered, because, generally, the higher the flow rate, the larger the pore openings, allowing coarser sediments to pass through.
 Conversely, the thicker the geotextile, the finer the particles it can capture, but its flow rate will be lower.

-For the safety of workers and the site, silt bags should be used on the flattest land possible, because bags swell as they fill with water and may roll if installed on a slope.
+For the safety of workers and the site, dewatering bags should be used on the flattest land possible, because bags swell as they fill with water and may roll if installed on a slope.

 When a bag is filled to capacity, it is important to stop pumping and wait until the water flows out on its own, without applying pressure.
 In the event that continuous pumping is required, several bags can also be used in series.

-Plan for heavy machinery access to the silt bag following use.
+Plan for heavy machinery access to the dewatering bag following use.
 To increase the bag’s effectiveness, install it on a porous medium such as a bed of aggregate, to allow the water to flow out of the bottom and not only from the sides and top.
 The pump outlet hose must be securely fastened to the bag.

-Various components can be added to silt bags upon request, such as polyvinyl chloride (PVC) flanges, tank adapters, reinforcing straps and other components needed to achieve specific objectives.
+Various components can be added to dewatering bags upon request, such as polyvinyl chloride (PVC) flanges, tank adapters, reinforcing straps and other components needed to achieve specific objectives.
 The firm has the manufacturing capacity to produce numerous custom models.
 Use our contact form or simply call us to tell us your project parameters.